Skip to main content

 • Be clear about the rules: Set specific rules for your teenager so they have clear guidelines to follow.
 The lines become gray if there is room for interpretation.
 Don’t make the rules vague because teens will find a loophole.
 You know you did when you were that age.

 • Keep communicating: There may be a deeper reason your teenager is acting out.
 If punishment is becoming the norm in your home, sit down and have a conversation with your child.
 Better yet, don’t wait until issues come up.
 Keep the lines of communication open at all times, including the little things.
-You want your teenager to come to you with problems before they manifest as behavioral faults.
+You want your teenager to come to you with problems before they manifest as behavioral issues.
 Teens need parents more than ever during adolescence.

 • Earn privileges: If you want to encourage good behavior, listening, and positive actions, consider a privilege system where your teen will gain more screen time, an extra half an hour on their curfew, or be able to download a new video game if they continue to show positive changes.
 It’s a more mature version of a young kid’s behavior chart — but it works!

 • Make sure the punishment fits the crime: It is also important to make sure the punishment is appropriate for the action.
 There are big offenses and small ones.
 Teenagers are still kids, and will make mistakes, just like adults do.
-Think of if you messed up at work, what you would consider an in-line reprimand to be.
+Think of if you messed up at work and what you would consider an in-line reprimand to be.

 Teenagers are learning the ropes of how to enter adulthood while still being considered a child.
 Teens will try to see what they can and can’t get away with.
 Behavioral issues are on par for the parenting course, especially as your child approaches young adulthood.
 Hang in there, and show empathy, support, love, and, yes, sternness – when necessary.

 It takes creativity and patience to parent a teenager.
 Life doesn’t always hand you the guidebook for each parenting stage.
 Disciplining your teenager isn’t the most pleasant part of being a parent, but with older children come larger hurdles to jump.
-Setting boundaries and a clear set of rules goes a long way in providing teens with a support system at home.
+Setting boundaries and having a clear set of rules go a long way in providing teens with a support system at home.
 When your child trips up, having good punishments for teens at the ready will help get things back on track.

 Lauren Barth